Proposed Colorado

 Coloradoans to guarantee every person equal rights under our laws."
 6

-An article in the Socialist Worker states:
+An article in the Socialist Worker opposed to the amendment stated:

 "Anti-choice activists claim these laws are about protecting the